- What Is It?

-A "root canal" is a treatment of the pulp of the tooth that is inflamed, infected, or dead.
-The pulp is a soft substance in the center of the tooth that consists of nerve, blood vessels, and connective tissue.
+A root canal is a treatment of the pulp of the tooth that is inflamed, infected, or dead.
+The dental pulp is a soft substance in the center of the tooth that consists of the nerve, blood vessels, and connective tissue.
 The pulp chamber is the hollow part in the center of the tooth that contains the pulp, and it continues down canals that extend through the roots of teeth and into the surrounding bone.
 Some roots have more than one root canal, but all have at least one canal.

-Root canal treatment, or endodontic treatment are the more correct terms for a procedure that treats the nerve of the tooth.
+Root canal treatment (RCT) and endodontic treatment are the more correct terms for a procedure that treats the nerve of the tooth.
 Endodontics is a specialty of dentistry that deals specifically with the tooth pulp and tissues surrounding the root of the tooth.
 A root canal problem may be treated by a general dentist or by an endodontist.
-An endodontist is a dentist who has gone to multiple years of specialty training after dental school to focus particularly on root canal treatments.
-General dentists are qualified to perform root canals, but may refer a patient to an endodontist if the tooth is particularly complicated or is being treated for the second time.
+An endodontist is a dentist who has gone to multiple years of specialty training after dental school to focus exclusively on root canal treatments.
+General dentists are qualified to perform root canals but may refer a patient to an endodontist if the tooth is particularly complicated or is being treated for the second time.

-When the root canal is treated, the pulp of the tooth is removed and all the canals and pulp chamber of the tooth are filled and sealed to prevent bacteria from entering.
+When the root canal is treated, the dental pulp is removed and all the canals and pulp chamber of the tooth are filled and sealed to prevent bacteria from entering.

 There are many things that can damage the pulp or nerve of the tooth.
 Often a patient will feel pain or other symptoms that alert them to needing root canal treatment, but many times there are no symptoms or warnings.
-The following are some of the more common reasons for needing a root canal.
+The following are some of the more common reasons for needing root canal treatment.

-Pain: Pain is the most common symptom of needing a root canal.
+Pain: A toothache is the most common symptom of needing a root canal.
 The pain that comes from a tooth needing a root canal is fairly specific.
-If the tooth is still alive, it will become extremely sensitive to hot or cold, and will remain sensitive even after the hot or cold stimulus is taken away from the tooth.
+If the tooth is still alive, the affected person will experience extreme sensitivity to hot or cold liquids or foods and that sensitivity will continue even after the hot or cold stimulus is taken away from the tooth.
 Heat sensitivity, instead of cold, is a symptom that is very specific to a tooth requiring root canal treatment.
-The tooth may start to hurt spontaneously, in the middle of the night, or sometime when the patient isn't even using the affected tooth to eat or drink.
+The tooth may start to hurt spontaneously, in the middle of the night, or sometimes when the patient isn't even using the affected tooth to eat or drink.
 The pain can progress to a very severe generalized headache that may cause the person to even forget what initially caused the pain.
-If the tooth is dead and has become abscessed, the patient will feel pain when he or she chews or puts pressure on the tooth.
+If the tooth is dead and has become abscessed, the patient will feel pain when he or she chews food or puts pressure on the tooth.
 An abscess may or may not produce swelling or bleeding around the tooth, and sometimes it causes significant swelling of the cheek, jaw, or throat.
 If this swelling is noticed, treatment needs are urgent -- even if that means going to urgent care or the emergency room of a hospital.
 Many other conditions of the mouth can masquerade as a toothache.
 Therefore, it is very important, when feeling some pain around a tooth, to get a thorough examination with pulp vitality testing by a licensed dentist for a proper diagnosis.

-Abscess: If a tooth has become abscessed, it will require a root canal.
-An abscess forms when the pulp of the tooth dies and a pus pocket forms around the end of the root.
+Abscess (infection): If a tooth has become abscessed, it will require a root canal.
+An abscess is an infection that forms when the pulp of the tooth dies and a pus pocket forms around the end of the root.
 The pus accumulates in an area of dead nerve tissue that is infected with bacteria.
 Sometimes the abscess will form a bump that looks like a pimple on the outside of the gums.
 A patient may even notice pus draining from the pimple or notice a bad taste in his or her mouth.

 Trauma: If a tooth is hit with great force, the nerve can be severed at the end of the root and eventually die.
 This could happen immediately after the traumatic incident, or it may happen over many years following the trauma.